Nillipilli/Sudoku_Game/readme.md

 ### Load From File

 ![Load From File](snapshots/tk_load_from_file.png)
 > Load a custom made sudoku from a file.
-This also helps when struggling with a Sudoku puzzle in a newspaper. :slightly_smiling_face:
+This also helps when struggling with a Sudoku puzzle in a newspaper.

 ### File Format Example